Catalogs and the library

 - Solutions Architect

-Each role has an associated default hourly rate, which is used for automatic labour cost calculations when no contract-specific rate override exists.
+Each role has a default hourly rate, used to value hours when no contract rate is set.